yamadori0617/Morse-Code-Speaker-on-RaspberryPi/README.md

 Hello World.
 This is test.
 ```
-3. It can be run in python3.
+3. Can be run in python3.
 ```
 $ python3 morse_code.py
 ```